MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 - You must have [one of the appropriate roles](#roles) to turn on app governance and access it.

 - Your organization's billing address must be in a region **other than** Brazil, Singapore ,Latin America, South Korea, Switzerland, Norway, South Africa, Sweden or United Arab Emirates.
-- Your organization must use the commercial cloud, and not a government cloud.
-App governance isn't yet available in government clouds.

 ## Turn on app governance